zenith-editor/zenith/docs/config.md

   * `undo-memory-limit` (since *0.3.0*):

   (int) Specifies the maximum amount of memory (in bytes) allocated to the undo heap for managing text actions.
 When editing text, actions are recorded by allocating memory into the undo heap.
 If the editor attempts to record an action that causes the undo heap to exceed the limit specified by this configuration, the editor will display an error message.
-Default is *4 GiB*.
+Default is *4 MiB*.

   * `escape-time` (since *0.3.0*):